Wheatland Farm: a Wildlife Haven with Four Eco Lodges and a Cottage

 Our Devon Farm has wonderful places to stay whether you’re holidaying on your own or with friends and family.
 Our Otter Cottage (by the farmyard pond) and the smallest lodges (Honeysuckle and Nuthatch Lodges) are comfortable for a couple and cosy for a family, sleeping up to four.
 Larger Beech Lodge sleeps six, while fabulous Balebarn Lodge sleeps 8, with an amazing view over the wildlife pond.
 Both Beech and Balebarn Lodges have optional Hot Tubs while Honeysuckle has a bookable outside bath.
-And of course you get bikes, boats, BBQs, birdsong etc thrown in!
+And of course everyone gets bikes, boats, BBQs, birdsong etc thrown in!
 Wheatland Farm was awarded Silver and Commended in the 2019 Devon Tourism Awards in the sustainable tourism and self catering categories.